 In the suspended garden, there are bars and restaurants where you can relax among the vertical flower beds of Mediterranean plants.

-Cool Places: An afternoon at Camden Town
+An afternoon at Camden Town

 The main attraction is Camden Lock, one of the most famous markets in London: open every day, it is characterized by the variety of alternative shops.
 It is the perfect place to buy some souvenirs and experience the electrifying and multicultural atmosphere of the English capital.

-Another exciting activity in the neighborhood is listening to live music in the many pubs like the Hawley Arms, which became famous because it was frequented by Amy Winehouse, who also lived nearby or The Dublin Castle became famous in the 1990s.
+Another exciting activity in the neighbourhood is listening to live music in the many pubs like the Hawley Arms, which became famous because it was frequented by Amy Winehouse, who also lived nearby or The Dublin Castle became famous in the 1990s.
 Finally, after a day spent in the streets of Camden, you can enjoy a romantic walk on the Regent’s Canal.

-Useful Tips: When visit Buckingham Palace
+When to visit Buckingham Palace

 Buckingham Palace is the Queen’s opulent and regal residence.
 The palace stands near St James Park north of the Thames.